 In the GPO days, the Primary Cross Connection Point (P.C.P.) in the external cable network was known as a cabinet or CAB.
 It came in two sizes with the double door variety being most common.
 The two doors are held in place by two turnbuckle blocks secured by triangular headed bolts.
 The box spanner designed to unbolt these was known as a CAB key.

-A smaller capacity CAB with a single door being more common in rural areas.
+A smaller capacity CAB with a single door being more common in rural areas or in urban areas as a Secondary Cross Connection Point.
 Both examples shown have the letters GPO on the lid.